 With lots of adorable shops to buy souvenirs, delicious German food, festive entertainment, and – my favorite – plenty of Gluehwein (hot mulled wine) to go around.
 This is a can’t-miss Colorado Christmas destination.

-The market is open daily from Friday, Nov.
-18 to Friday, Dec.
-23. Check their website for specific hours.
+The market is open daily during the season.
+Check their website for specific hours.